What is an OPTIONS HTTP Request?

 One important thing to note about the specification is that HTTP OPTIONS responses are said to not be cacheable and they are not cached by the browser or CDNs by default.
 Caching is meaningful here because OPTIONS requests are often made by the browser and can result in a high number of round trips to the server.
 The key header to focus on with caching is

-access-control-max-age, which indicates how many seconds that the OPTIONS response can be cached for.
+access-control-max-age, which indicates how many seconds the OPTIONS response can be cached for.
 In our example above the server responded with an

 access-control-max-age header value of 3600, so the browser knows that it does not need to make this OPTIONS request again for 60 minutes.